Handle Operators in String Theory

-In fact we will derive the constraint, $b_0-\tilde{b}_0=0$, below (see also Sec.~\ref{sec:EVO} for related comments).
+The $b_0-\tilde{b}_0=0$ constraint will be derived below (see also Sec.~\ref{sec:EVO} for related comments).
 We will study here the decoupling of BRST-exact contributions when we commute the BRST charge through a local vertex operator in {\it integrated} picture.
 Such a vertex operator can either be associated to an external state or an internal handle operator. \sk

-Let us in particular apply the general result (\ref{eq:B1..Bk-1QBo3}) to the case when we pass the BRST charge through the integrated vertex operator, $\hat{B}_{z_{v_1}}\hat{B}_{\bar{z}_{v_1}}\mathscr{A}_a^{(z_1)}$ where $\m=2$.
+Let us in particular apply the general result (\ref{eq:B1..Bk-1QBo3}) to the case when we pass the BRST charge through the integrated vertex operator, $\hat{B}_{z_{v_1}}\hat{B}_{\bar{z}_{v_1}}\hat{\mathscr{A}}_a^{(z_1)}$, where $\m=2$.
 One finds,